Doctors Note Logo

 How Severe Dehydration and Lack of REM Lubrication Kill Eye Comfort

-Severe dehydration thins the middle layer of your tear film and, combined with disrupted REM sleep that limits oil secretion and cellular repair, leads to rapid tear evaporation, dry gritty eyes, blurry vision and fatigue.
+Severe dehydration thins the aqueous middle layer of your tear film, while disrupted REM sleep reduces meibomian oil secretion and slows overnight cellular repair.
+Together, these issues cause rapid tear evaporation, dry gritty eyes, blurry vision, and daytime fatigue.

 answer background